bmisiak/samp-precise-timers/README.md

 Developed for [net4game.com](https://net4game.com) (RolePlay), this SA-MP plugin provides precise timers for the server.
 It is written in [Rust](https://rust-lang.org), a memory-safe language.

 ### Why rewrite timers?
 I had a lot of safety concerns with some of the existing solutions.
 They weren't written with data integrity, memory safety or preventing server crashes in mind and seemed to have quite a few bugs.
-As privacy and safety is our primary concern at net4game, I wrote this in Rust, which provides high-level ergonomics and low-level performance. ⚡
+As privacy and safety is our primary concern at net4game, I wrote this in Rust, which combines high-level ergonomics with the performance of a low-level language. ⚡

 Take a look at the code to see the benefits.